olivernadj/nginx-php-fpm/README.md

 ...
 ?>
 ```
-### Enable Templating
+### Register $_ENV
-In order to speed up boot time templating is now diabled by default, if you wish to enable it simply include the flag below:
+$_ENV is only populated if php.ini allows it, which it doesn't seem to do by default, at least not in the default WAMP server installation.
 ```
--e TEMPLATE_NGINX_HTML=1
+-e REGISTER_ENV=1
 ```
 ### Template anything
 Yes ***ANYTHING***, any variable exposed by a linked container or the **-e** flag lets you template your configuration files.
 This means you can add redis, mariaDB, memcache or anything you want to your application very easily.